A house ahead of its time, this low-energy, self-build, solar family home was designed to set a standard for future housing

-This energy efficient solar family home currently nearing completion at Newington Green in the London Borough of Islington was designed to set a standard for future housing with an apparently effortless amalgamation of environmentally responsible solutions with beautiful forms, some years before the first Passivhaus was certified in the UK.
+The Muse is Justin Bere's own home and studio, designed to set a standard for future housing with an apparently effortless amalgamation of environmentally responsible solutions with beautiful forms, some years before the first Passivhaus was certified in the UK.

-Started on site in 2002, when this experimental self-build house is eventually completed it will be one of the most ‘rounded’ ecological buildings in the UK.
-The Bere family home was started as a self-build project in 2002, a few years before Justin discovered the work of the German physicist Wolfgang Feist, and five years before the UK's first Passive House building was certified by the Passive House Institute in Darmstadt.
-Justin started on site with a building that almost exactly complies with the requirements of Passive House certification (correct wall and roof u-values, design against thermal bridging, triple glazed windows throughout, air tight construction membranes and the installation of a heat recovery ventilation unit), and with a few technical upgrades would be eligible for certification.
+Started on site in 2002, when this experimental self-build house is eventually completed it will be one of the most holistically ecological buildings in the UK.
+It was initially designed a few years before Justin discovered the work of the German physicist Wolfgang Feist, and five years before the UK's first Passive House building was certified by the Passive House Institute in Darmstadt.
+Justin started on site with a building that almost exactly complies with the requirements of Passive House certification (correct wall and roof u-values, design against thermal bridging, triple glazed windows throughout, air-tight construction membranes and the installation of a heat recovery ventilation unit), and with a few technical upgrades would be eligible for certification.

 A primary objective of this project is to redefine the language of architecture by the development of forms that are directly generated by the acceptance of the ecological imperatives of the 21st century.

-Photography: Jefferson Smith, Micha Theiner, Dan Kitwood, Tim Crocker
+Photography: Tim Crocker, Jefferson Smith, Dan Kitwood, Micha Theiner